Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 the variable ride_id has no duplicates, it is also a primary key.
 Each Id has 16 characters and each row represents a unique bike ride.
 It's important to understand if ride_id is the user id or if a new ride generates a new ride id.

-###add columns for date, day of the week and month
+### Add columns for date, day of the week and month

 ```{r}
 all_trips_raw$date <- as.Date(all_trips_raw$start_time)